nicholas-long/kb/hacking/API-enumeration.md

 introspection can disclose fields. not considered a bug, it is like API documentation. even if introspection is off, can still do normal API recon. occasionally verbose error messages will leak info by suggesting mistakes in queries.
-## GraphQL pentesting
-- enumerate with introspection
-- identify business logic of each endpoint
-- craft queries to check for IDORs or information disclosure
-- pay attention to the syntax - the most difficult part
 ## common GraphQL bugs
 - same exact types of bugs as normal APIs
 - IDORs